Interspace

 Entropy

 „Entropy“ is an interactive installation, echoing the restorative sensation of being immersed in nature.
-At its core unfolds a living thicket.
-Left unattended or without care, it drifts into wild overgrowth.
 The visitor can engage with the environment and change its level of entropy.
+At its core is a living thicket that drifts into wild overgrowth if left unattended or without care.

 Renewal